linkarzu/linkarzu.github.io/_posts/neovim/2025-07-23-all-neobean-basics.md

 - There's multiple ways to get started, distro, no distro, kickstart.nvim, config from scratch
-- Get started by trying out my `neobean` config, see if you like neovim or not, then move on to something else
+- Get started by trying out my `neobean` config, see if you like neovim or not, then move on to something else.
+- This guide will get a taste of what Neovim is capable of, editing markdown, which is a good first step
 - My config is based on the [lazyvim.org](https://www.lazyvim.org){:target="\_blank"} distro
 - [Download and test multiple Neovim distros and configurations - Without affecting your current config](https://youtu.be/xN1hdY1cc3E){:target="\_blank"}